 Cranberry is home to major operations of McKesson, Kawneer, an Alcoa Company, Mine Safety Appliance and Westinghouse.
 It is also the base for a growing number of leading edge startups as well as for manufacturing, finance, retail and hospitality businesses.
 Easy Interstate connections, low taxes, and a highly-educated workforce make Cranberry Township a great place to do business.

 Educational excellence is something Cranberry takes seriously.
 The Township is served by the Seneca Valley School District, a rising star in the region’s public education system.
 It includes a network of nine schools, including three in the Township itself.
-Saint Kilian Parish School, and Cardinal Wuerl North Catholic High School — is also in located in Cranberry.
+Saint Kilian Parish School, and North Catholic High School — is also located in Cranberry.

 The Regional Learning Alliance — a unique campus shared more than a dozen institutions of higher education — is located in the Cranberry Woods Business Park.
 Collectively, these schools offer a variety of business, professional, and liberal arts curricula for both traditional and non-traditional students.
 Branch campuses of several other colleges are also located in Cranberry.
 Butler County Community College (BC3) has a branch campus in the Township.
 And Pittsburgh’s great universities including University of Pittsburgh, Carnegie-Mellon, Duquesne and more, are just a short drive away.

-Cranberry is chartered as a Township of the second Class under pennsylvania law.
+Cranberry is chartered as a Township of the second Class under Pennsylvania law.
 It is governed by a five-member elected Board of Super visors which sets policy.
 That policy is administered by an appointed manager who oversees the Township’s staff of more than 100 full-time employees.
 Cranberry is located in Butler County where tax rates for both businesses, individuals, and property owners are among the lowest in the region.
 Cranberry Township’s own municipal tax rates are also among western Pennsylvania’s lowest.
-Yet Cranberry’s financial strength has been awarded a very high rating by Moody’s Investor service.
+Yet Cranberry’s financial strength has been awarded a very high rating by Moody’s Investor Service.

 The demographic profile of Cranberry Township shows a young, healthy, well-educated, and prosperous population.
 The percentage of households with pre-school and school-age children is well above average for Southwestern Pennsylvania.
 And along with its growth as a global technology center, the Township is attracting an increasingly diverse population.